Why are my emails coming back as undeliverable?

 There are two types of email bounce backs: soft and hard.
-One garners more concern than the other, but if either is appearing in your email campaign lists in higher numbers than acceptable, it’s time to find out why.
+One garners more concern than the other, but if either appears in your email campaign lists in higher numbers than acceptable, it’s time to find out why.

 1. Soft bounce email returns

 A soft bounce is a temporary problem.
-Your server will keep trying to deliver your email until it finds its way into recipient’s inbox, or it gives up after a set number of attempts or time limit.
+Your server will keep trying to deliver your email until it finds its way into the recipient’s inbox, or it gives up after a set number of attempts or time limit.

 Soft bounces can be caused by temporary disruptions to the email server, the recipient’s mailbox filled so there’s not enough server space for your message, or your email content was simply too big.

 Don’t delete soft bounce addresses prematurely—they often resolve themselves without any action.
 However, persistent soft bounces need investigation, and if you can’t sort the issue, you need to consider removing them from your lists.

 2. Hard bounce email returns

 A hard bounce is a little more serious as it announces a permanent problem and may be caused by several reasons.
 Permanent rejection means that it’s an incorrect email address, or it doesn’t exist, it doesn’t have the email server it needs, or that the address is invalid for some other reason.
 It could also mean your address is blacklisted or banned by the recipient server.

-Hard bounced emails need removing from your lists if it isn’t possible to find the error and fix it.
+Hard bounced emails need to be removed from your lists if it isn’t possible to find the error and fix it.

 Types of undeliverable emails

 The following list includes most of the common reasons for your bounced emails.
 When undeliverable email returns, for whatever reason, it typically includes an automated explanation of the problem (an autoresponder message).
 Each issue has a specific code, giving a brief explanation of the problem in that instance.

 1. Non-existent email addresses

 There are many reasons why a once active and healthy email address may result in returned emails.
 Employees leave jobs and organizations, they update domain names when re-branding or change service providers, so their old contact details cease to exist, including their email addresses.

 2. Email address errors